MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-maintainsiftindex-property.md

 ---
 title: "MaintainSiftIndex Property"
-description: "Sets the value to determine whether SIFT structures (indexed views) should be created in SQL Server to support the corresponding SumIndexFields part of the Dynamics 365 Business Central key.  " ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Sets the value to determine whether SIFT structures (indexed views) should be created in SQL Server to support the corresponding SumIndexFields part of the Dynamics 365 Business Central key." ms.author: solsen ms.custom: na ms.date: 06/23/2021